Stat184-Fall2025/Sec-3_FP_AmalParekh_RitvikKothapalyam/README.md

-# Project Title
+# Pennsylvania PSSA Science Assessment Analysis.

-Pennsylvania PSSA Science Assessment Analysis.
 A data analysis project examining trends in Pennsylvania student science proficiency levels from 2008 to 2024 using Pennsylvania State System of Assessment (PSSA) data.

 ## Overview